hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/251001274v1-tracedet-hallucination-detection-from-the-decoding-trace-of-diffusio.md

 ---
 layout: default
-title: TraceDet: Hallucination Detection from the Decoding Trace of Diffusion Large Language Models
+title: "TraceDet: Hallucination Detection from the Decoding Trace of Diffusion Large Language Models"
 ---

 # TraceDet: Hallucination Detection from the Decoding Trace of Diffusion Large Language Models